ProgrammEverything/ModernSL/README.md

-## THIS IS A DEVELOPEMENT BRANCH.
-THIS FILE IS UPDATED MORE REGULARLY.
-For official documentation please visit the main branch (build instructions - etc...)
 # ModernSL

 The ModernSL command provides a new - modern way to approach the "sl" command from linux.
 With more documentation.
 Command help and also many more eastereggs.